 <%@ Reference Control="~/Controls/CustomUserControl.ascx" %>

 Web Application Projects first appeared in Visual Studio 2005 SP1.
-They solves all issues mentioned above.
+They solved all issues mentioned above.

-2) If you did code behind change you can upload just one dll.
-If you did aspx change you can upload just aspx change.
+If you did a code-behind change you can upload just one DLL.
+If you did ASPX change you can upload just ASPX change.

-4) Whole project is in one assembly, which helps reference any page or control.
+The whole project is in one assembly, which helps reference any page or control.
 Conclusion.
-For any kind of serious work you should use Web Application Projects.
+For any kind of serious work, you should use Web Application Projects.
 Special thanks to Rick Strahl for his amazing article Compilation and Deployment in ASP.NET 2.0.